Setting Up API Discovery

 Click Create Personal access token

 .
-Then copy your newly created token into the paste buffer.
+Then, copy your newly-created token into the paste buffer.

-Back in Distributed Cloud Console, if you selected GitLab Enterprise Integration, Enter your GitLab URL in the
+In Distributed Cloud Console, if you selected GitLab Enterprise Integration

 In Distributed Cloud Console: